plncmm/acm_health_msen/README.md

 Training parameters can be changed in `config.yaml` file

 Run the script `src/main.py`.
 The results will be printed to console, the models will be saved in models folder.

+## Metrics

+To obtain the standard nested NER metric of the model considering all entity types outputs, install the library nestednereval `pip install git+https://github.com/matirojasg/nestednereval.git` and then execute the script `metrics`.

 ## Files